A special series playthrough review – Part eight, WWII

 Life on the frontlines is staggeringly uninspired.
 Every level ends with either ‘we gotta defend this x’ or ‘watch my back while I do y’ and of course, we have to keep back two or three waves before they retreat or someone saves us or they get the engine running or some other prime 2000-era event happens.
 That’s when you finally reach the end of the levels.
 They’re not just unfair, they’re not fun.
 The first, a re-enactment of the opening of Private Ryan (rather than an actual D-Day level) is a misstep – rather than being dumbstruck by the ‘spectacle of war’ we just get killed over and over, the game is gleeful about how impossible it is to survive.
 For sure, this is what actually happened but since we just pop back to our last autosave you end up doing repetitive learning like you did playing games 30 years ago – move here, cross there, die.
 Okay, move here, cross here, try here.
 Yep I’m okay, now ...
 It tries very hard to show the event in intense detail, but you’re not looking at all the work that’s gone into it, you’re just looking for the next auto-save.
 We’ve already done this in the classic era, try a different approach.
 It immediately makes the game feel familiar instead of fresh.

-It’s just so old-school; when we face off against Germans with dogs, the woofers only target me, and why am I the only one with the explosives to stick on a passing tank, the only one who can collect explosives to take out a pill-box, the only one to use a sniper rifle, the only one who can take out gun emplacements?
+It’s just so old-school; when we face off against Germans with dogs, the woofers only target me not my squad-mates, and why am I the only one with the explosives to stick on a passing tank, the only one who can collect explosives to take out a pill-box, the only one to use a sniper rifle, the only one who can take out gun emplacements?
 I get that I’m the player but a little help here chaps?
 There’s hundreds of G.I.s knocking about, if this is supposed to be about the men of war, the pals at your side, why am I winning WWII alone?
 This is so dated, so tired.
 The only help comes from fellow soldiers reminding me every two seconds what the mission objective is.
 I know to shoot the fricking ammo dump, STFU!
 At least the original CoD has a sense of adventure, of heroism; war really is hell in WWII.

 On top of that, health packs return.
 Very retro and also very annoying because you have to chose to use it, which causes a short QTE of him self-administering which breaks the action – and he can die while doing it.
 If you’re going for realism I’m either wounded or critical; if I’m wounded I’d fight on, if critical I’d just fall down.
 The replenishing health concept does not suggest our hero is Wolverine, it just takes it as read he’s patching himself up when he can.
 And since two or three shots puts Red down, you can’t use the old trick of tactically taking hits then recover; you become scared to stick your head out; again, realistic, but boring to play and Red loves a QTE; a nasty Nazi will get the drop on you and you’re furiously mashing a key, then lining up the mouse then hitting a random button then another to kill him.
 What the hell?
 It completely undermines the supposed realism.